 ]

-History of Anaesthesia Society Annual Scientific Meeting 2026 - Lincoln This will be held on 20th and 21st May 2026 at The Lincoln Hotel, Eastgate, Lincoln LN2 1PN .
+History of Anaesthesia Society Annual Scientific Meeting 2026 - Lincoln This was held on 20th and 21st May 2026 at The Lincoln Hotel, Eastgate, Lincoln LN2 1PN.
+It was a fantastic meeting with 20 presentations by resident doctors and medical students.
+The next meeting will be in Cardiff in 2027 - further details to follow.

 Resident Doctor Prize Winners at the History of Anaesthesia Society Annual Scientific Meeting 2025 The conference was held on Wednesday 25th June and Thursday 26th June at the National Museum of the Royal Navy, Portsmouth Historic Dockyard.
 Many thanks to Dr Peter Featherstone for organising the meeting.